Sunderland Forum - Original And "Family Friendly"

 Re: Pavement parking could be banned in England

-Sometimes, it's impossible not to.
-If the streets are too narrow, you've got no choice but to do it.thingamajig wrote: ↑12 Mar 2020, 16:53 I thought this was already illegal and has been for years.
+thingamajig wrote: 12 Mar 2020, 16:53 I thought this was already illegal and has been for years.

 I never park on the pavement ever.